Do Go On - 337 - The History of April Fools Day

 I'm going to keep referring to it throughout the next demo.

-Winnick writes that by the late 1800s,
+Winick writes that by the late 8th,

-You're going to love these ones.
+that you're going to love these ones.

-Wait, it's going to be better than, hey, remember when Dad said,
+Wait, it's going to be better than, hey, remember when dad said,

 Yeah, yeah, yeah.